BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsChangelog.md

 			-Increases movement speed while held slightly, has increased fire rate and a ridiculously fast reload speed.

+   		 [1.2.5]

+      		> Knell (Hyperion Pistol) - Gravediggers
+			-High base damage, 1.5x base critical damage, 3 ammo per shot.
+			-Critically hitting an enemy causes the Knell to not consume ammo for 2 seconds.

+		> Obliterator (Torgue Shotgun) - Saturn
+			-5 pellets per shot, high fire rate and mag size -Pellets create a large explosion on hit, but deal no impact damage -Upon hitting an enemy, each pellet of the Obliterator grants you a 3% Global Damage buff, which persists even after switching weapons.

 	==== [ Shields ] ====